Skip to content

 • Where you park your car overnight.

-If you’ve got your sights on an electric car, it’s worth checking its insurance group.
+If you’ve got your sights on buying an electric car, it’s worth checking its insurance group.
+In general, electric car insurance costs tend to be cheaper for models of cars in the lower insurance groups.

-Electric cars have historically been more expensive than petrol and diesel models, which naturally makes them more expensive to insure.
-They were also more expensive to repair, with spare parts harder to come by and specialist repairs commonly required.
+Electric cars have historically been more expensive to buy than petrol and diesel models and that can make them more expensive to insure.
+They can also be more expensive to repair, with spare parts harder to come by and specialist repairs commonly required.
+Repair costs can play a significant role in the price of your premium.

 Did you know…?

-What cover extras are available with electric car insurance?
+What cover extras are available with electric vehicle insurance?

 You’ll find many of the optional extras that are available for petrol and diesel cars are also available for electric cars.
 But there are a few special cover considerations to bear in mind when insuring an electric car.
-These include:
+Add-ons can include:

 Battery cover

-Electric car insurance policies will normally include cover for a car battery if it’s stolen or damaged in a fire or accident.
+Electric car insurance policies normally include cover for a car battery if it’s damaged in a fire or accident.

 Electric car breakdown cover